Frequently Asked Questions

 At Raisin, you can choose attractive deposit offers from European banks – online and from the comfort of your home.
 This is how it works:

 - Open a Raisin Account with Keytrade Bank via www.raisin.com.
 To successfully open the account please complete the registration process online.
-Additionally, we will ask you to provide a copy of a valid ID document and transfer 10 cent to Keytrade from your personal account that was specified during registration.
+Additionally, we will ask you to provide a copy of a valid ID document and transfer at least EUR 0.10 to Keytrade from your personal account that was specified during registration.
 You will then receive your personal login details by post and will be able to transfer funds to your Raisin Account.

 - You will then be able to choose a deposit product from one of our partner banks in Raisin’s Online Banking System and submit the required documents.
 The opening of the deposit account as well as the transfer of funds to the partner bank occurs automatically.
 All important documents will be posted to your electronic mailbox in the Online Banking System.